Pinoccio/docs/carlo.md

 - password

 #### Return Values
 Returns a JSON object with a token and account key in the data property if successful.
-You will need this session token for all calls that require authentication with the api.
+You will need this session token for all calls that require authentication with the API.

 ```js
 {"data":{"token":"7fc11b7554f0cd303bad94eb0eb36e2d","account":19}}